shaunak1111/ScooberNumberGame/Readme.md

 The resposiveness has been handled using Flexbox and Styled components has been used as a CSS-IN-JSS library.

+The websocket connections are being handled in Redux Middleware.

 Please connect both the players to start the game.

 TSLINT errors have not been fixed